priyankad1520/observability-zero-to-hero/day-2/readme.md

 - It takes care of deduplicating, grouping, and routing alerts to the appropriate notification channels such as PagerDuty, email, or Slack.

 ### 🧲 Exporters
-- Exporters are small applications that collect metrics from various third-party systems and expose them in a format Prometheus can scrape.
+- Exporters are small applications that collect metrics from various third-party systems and expose them in a format Prometheus can scrape: Automatically pulling monitoring data from systems.
 They are essential for monitoring systems that do not natively support Prometheus.
 - Types of Exporters:
     - Common exporters include the Node Exporter (for hardware metrics), the MySQL Exporter (for database metrics), and various other application-specific exporters.